hatertron3000/webhooks-manager/README.md

  - Cloudfront (optional for hosting)

 **A note about security**

 If you intend to use this application as a starting point for a production serverless BigCommerce app, consider additional security measure, such as:

  - Always use [AWS IAM best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).
- - Additional encryption, or an alternate API key storage service, for the API tokens this app stores in DynamoDB using KMS, or another service to prevent exposure through the DynamoDB console.
+ - Adding additional encryption, or an alternate API key storage service, for the API tokens this app stores in DynamoDB.
+Consider using KMS, or another service to prevent exposure through the DynamoDB console.
  - Defining the webhook destination in a Lambda function, rather than the React application.
-The intent is to allow a developers using a private app to supply their own webhook destination during webhook creation.
+The intent of defining the destination in React is to allow a developers using a private app to add a UI to supply their own webhook destination during webhook creation.
 But relying on user input to define a webhook destination should be avoided in a public app.
  - Adding Logout links, and faster token expiration (default is 1 day).

 # Installation